Abbreviations : Report Help

 The genome of RnMBV1-W779 consists of two linear dsRNA segments, each of which contains two open reading frames (ORFs) (Figure 3.Megabirnaviridae) (Chiba et al., 2009).
 ORF1 and ORF2 on dsRNA1 encode a single major structural protein (CP, P1) and an RNA-directed RNA polymerase (RdRP, P2), respectively.
 The non-overlapping ORF3 and ORF4 on dsRNA2 encode hypothetical proteins (P3 and P4, respectively) with unknown function.
 RdRP is encoded in the -1 frame of ORF1 which has a putative slippery sequence (5′-AAAAAAC-3′) at its 3′-terminus followed by a potential stem-loop structure.
 In accordance with the presence of these signatures of −1 ribosomal frameshifting (Atkins et al., 2016), a CP-RdRP fusion protein is translated from a bicistronic transcript of dsRNA1 and encapsidated in virus particles (Chiba et al., 2009, Salaipeth et al., 2014).
 P3 accumulates in host cells and is proteolytically cleaved into several smaller proteins (Kanematsu et al., 2014); expression from ORF4 has not been demonstrated (Salaipeth et al., 2014).

-Both dsRNA1 and dsRNA2 include long 5′-untranslated regions (UTRs) (>1.6 kbp) which contain multiple mini-ORFs and are likely to direct internal ribosome entry site (IRES)-mediated translation as in the case for other fungal viruses (Chiba et al., 2009, Chiba et al., 2018).
-The 3′-UTRs of both segments are relatively short (<0.4 kbp).
+The 5′-proximal ORFs in the coding strand of both dsRNA1 and dsRNA2 are preceded by large (over 1.6 kb) untranslated regions which contain multiple mini-ORFs and are likely to direct internal ribosome entry site (IRES)-mediated translation as in the case for other fungal viruses (Chiba et al., 2009, Chiba et al., 2018).
+The 3′-UTRs of the coding strands of both segments are relatively short (<0.4 kbp).
 The sequence of both 5′- and 3′-termini is conserved between dsRNA1 and dsRNA2.

 Transfection of RnMBV1-W779 virions into fungal cells triggers rearrangement of the virus genome (Kanematsu et al., 2014), namely the loss of dsRNA2 and the emergence of new segments termed as dsRNAS1 composed from the duplicated partial RdRP ORF.
 The mutant lacking dsRNA2 is competent in replication and packaging, but accumulates lower amounts of viral dsRNAs than wild type.
 These observations suggest that dsRNA1 is sufficient for RnMBV1 replication as long as it is maintained in laboratory conditions.